echicken/lilygo-t5-clock/README.md

 ##### Buttons

-The leftmost button (when viewing the display-side of the device in landscape orientation), labelled S5, pulls the ESP32's RST line to ground when pressed.
+The leftmost button (viewing the display-side in landscape orientation), labelled S5, pulls the ESP32's RST line to ground.
 This restarts the device.

 I've considered assigning functions to the rightmost three buttons, but the design of this device makes that a hassle when combined with deep sleep.